filmor/tomerl/README.md

 TOML Parser for Erlang
 ======================

-`toml` is an Erlang library application for parsing [TOML](https://github.com/toml-lang/toml) data.
+`tomerl` is an Erlang library application for parsing [TOML](https://github.com/toml-lang/toml) data.
 It supports parsing version 1.0.0-rc1 of the TOML specification.

 Usage Example